-- Charitable giving receipts 1099s W-2s Financial tax forms from school
+- Financial tax forms from school

-Complete your total income calculations.
+Accomplish your total income calculations.
 This includes information on your W-2s, 1099s, and any other special income such as prize winnings and alimony.

 Find your standard deduction and write it down.
 There is a standard deduction amount that the IRS lists every tax year.
 For example, the 2009 standard deduction for a single member under 65 with no dependents is $5,350.
-See the additional resources to find your specific deduction.
+See the additional resources below to find your specific deduction.